What Does a Certified Nursing Assistant Do?

 Employment Outlook and Salary Information

-According to the BLS, the projected job growth for nursing assistants is 21% from 2012-2022.
-The BLS reported the mean annual wage for CNAs in May 2012 as $26,250.
-Nursing assistants employed by the federal government, and who worked as real estate lessors and insurance carriers made the most money in 2014, averaging more than $33,100 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth for nursing assistants is 17% from 2014 to 2024.
+The BLS reported the mean annual salary for CNAs in May 2014 as $26,250.
+Nursing assistants employed by the federal government, real estate lessors and insurance carriers made the most money in 2014, averaging more than $31,400 a year.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: